Content from What is a reprex and why is it useful?

 Here we see our desired plot.

-Copying and pasting the error message into a search engine for more interpretable explanations.
+Copying and pasting the error message into a search engine / generative LLM for more interpretable explanations.

-And, when all else fails, preparing our code into a reproducible example for expert help.
+And, when all else fails, we can prepare our code into a reproducible example for expert help.

 3.2 What do I do when my code outputs something I don’t expect

-Another type of ‘error’ which you may encounter is when your R code runs without errors, but does not produce the desired output.
-You may sometimes see these called “semantic errors” (as opposed to syntax errors, though these term themselves are vague within computer science and describe a variety of different scenarios).
-As with actual R errors, semantic errors may occur for a variety of non-intuitive reasons, and are often harder to solve as there is no description of the error – you must work out where your code is defective yourself!
+Another type of problem you may encounter is when your R code runs without errors, but does not produce the desired output.
+You may sometimes see these called semantic errors.
+As with syntax errors, semantic errors may occur for a variety of non-intuitive reasons, and are often harder to solve as there is no description of the error – you must work out where your code is defective yourself!

-With our rodent analysis, the next step in the plan is to subset to
+Let’s go back to our rodent analysis.
+The next step in the plan is to

-Rabbit, Reptile or NA).
-Let’s quickly check to see how much data we’d be
+Bird, Rabbit, Reptile or NA).
+Let’s quickly check to see how much data

 R